leomrtinez/leomrtinez.github.io/_pages/teaching.md

   *Project:* Focused on the re-evaluation of Apollo XI landing site geologic age using a deep-learning-based crater counting algorithm.
   *Duration:* 8 weeks

-- **January - January 2025:** Supervised one middle school student during an observation internship.
+- **January 2025:** Supervised one middle school student during an observation internship.
   *Project:* Crater database construction using a labelization algorithm.
-  *Duration:* 1 weeks
+  *Duration:* 1 week